The Haunting in Connecticut: Sequel

-Gold Circle Films produced the follow-up The Haunting in Connecticut 2: Ghosts of Georgia with Tom Elkins as director and David Coggeshall as the screenwriter, it was released in a limited theatrical run, and through Video on Demand, on February 1, 2013.
+While production of A Haunting in New York never materialized, Gold Circle Films produced a spiritual successor sequel, The Haunting in Connecticut 2: Ghosts of Georgia.
+Ti West was originally attached to direct, though Tom Elkins was ultimately hired as director, with David Coggeshall as the screenwriter.
+It was released in a limited theatrical run, and through video on demand, on February 1, 2013.